 I can think of few better sites for demonstrating what geologists call tea-table erosion than the Devil’s Tea Table at Little Creek Park at South Charleston, West Virginia.
 The park is easily accessible, and the round-trip trek on the Loop Trail is neither too long nor too strenuous for most hikers.
 The pay-off is worth it, if you like rocks.

-I’ve been able to find out little about the tea table so far (though I’m sure some other explorers can help us fill in the blanks).
+I’ve been able to find out little about the tea table so far. though I’m sure readers can help fill in the blanks.
 How was it named?
 To whom was it important?
-Such facts are lost to me, though we can be sure that hunters visited here in olden days, that Sunday school classes picnicked here, and that many a prehistoric native wandered and wondered in its shadow.
+Such facts are lost to me, though we can be sure that hunters visited here in olden days, that Sunday-school classes picnicked here, and that many indigenous peoples wandered and wondered in its shadow.

-Why was it so named?
-Such rock formations are commonly called tea tables, as uncommon as they are.
-They are formed when softer rock layers erode from beneath tougher upper layers.
-You might discern in the photo above that the larger gray anvil of sandstone on top is more angular and more sharp-edged, because it is composed of harder rock.
-Beneath it, the column is composed of a more loosely consolidated rock which has become powdery, gritty, and smooth edged.
+Why was it so-named?
+Rock formations such as this are commonly called tea tables, because they are very like tea tables, which aren’t so common themselves anymore.
+They are formed when layers of soft rock erode from beneath tougher upper layers.
+You might discern in the photo that the larger gray anvil of sandstone on top is more angular and more sharp-edged, because it is composed of harder rock.
+Beneath it, the column is composed of loosely consolidated rock which has become powdery, gritty, and smooth edged.
 In a few thousand years, if no other forces act upon it, the column will weaken and the rock will fall, tumbling into the valley of Trace Fork below.

 For more information of Little Creek Park, contact the City of South Charleston Department of Parks & Recreation.